juaneduardoflores/JEF-s-Wiki/Work.md

 </div>
 ```

-Description for stations.
+**Stations** is a series of work that walks through several significant moments of the catholic faith story of the Way of the Cross, particularly each of the falls, the wiping of the face, and the nailing to the cross.
+Instead of Jesus, the figure depicted alludes to an electrician climbing a telephone pole.

+---

 # Spectrum (2017)
 <iframe src="https://player.vimeo.com/video/228955732" width="1920" height="1080" frameborder="0" allowfullscreen uk-responsive uk-video="automute: true; autoplay: false;"></iframe>

-The sound installation/performance is an attempt to use the space to represent the union of chaos and order.
-The installation changes from being an interactive instrument for the public, to an instrument used for a performance by the artist.
-It is an improvisation using a mix of sounds from local radio stations, generated sine tones, and white noise that play with the idea of using a receptive sound object that helps us find ways to get lost, disappear, meditate, and find harmony.
+**Spectrum** is a sound installation that mixes a range of sounds from several local radio stations, generated sine tones, and white noise.

 **Location**: Espectro Electrónico Sound Artist Residency